131MohitYadav/WEB-DEVELOPMENT-CYBROM/React Js/React Js Notes.md

  # onChange -> it is event it call function because it is a event

  . onChange jese hi event fire krega ye ek object pass kregha function ko

+ . preventDefault -> is a function ye form submit hone ko rokegha